Doing business on the Big Island & related valuable Information

 Second point- We do not recommend that you purchase land in an area where you are isolated unless there is always someone at home at all times.
 You do not want to have a situation where no one is on property in an isolated area.
 This is recommended, and everything is of course ultimately up to you.
 Unfortunately there is crime on the Big Island, it is the haves vs the have nots, so be smart.
 Have a silent alarm service and always have someone home.
 Dogs are very handy also, but nothing beats having nice neighbors who are retired and mostly at home to keep their eye on the neighborhood.
 If you are out in the boonies and totally isolated, you do not have this luxury.
 Think about these things before purchasing property, and call us for recommended areas and recommended realtors that know the neighborhoods and are honest and hard working.

 Third point- We have found that many Big Island realtors do not meet our standards of ethics, effort and integrity.
 This is only our opinion, we are not making a formal statement on all Big Island Realtors in general, it is simply our opinion.
 We do work with a Realtor who is honest and knows the Big Island neighborhoods well.
 She has been selling property on the Big Island for over 27 years.
 We have referred many clients to her.
 She actually knows many areas, especially in the Puna area, Kapoho etc where she often knows the people living in the area, and can tell you most times what the people are like who live in the area you are interested in.
 You can’t manufacture this kind of knowledge without having been in business for many many years.
 There is a common practice that we have seen on almost every transaction whereby you call a listing agent about a particular property, and they say “oh yes, we just had an offer come in a few days ago on the property, but you are welcome to submit an offer, but if you really want the property, you might want to offer above asking if you really want to get it, its up to you what you want to offer, of course, but that is what I recommend”.
 Most of the time, we believe this is not true, again our opinion is based on a lot of transactions and a lot of experience buying property on the Big Island.
 Our advice is offer what you want to offer, do not fall for this game unless the property is absolutely perfect and you must have it.
 I am sure this will upset some Realtors.
 We are not saying they all do things like this, but we feel that many do, and also most do not know enough about the properties they are listing.
 This is always a problem.
 To be completely fair, it is not always their fault, but many times we have been told inaccurate information.
 Our opinion is that if you don't know for sure, do not manufacture an answer for the sake of moving forward making a deal.
 We also recommend having an attorney review your deal to make sure that it is what the realtor says it is in terms of surveying the lands boundaries accurately, and any seriously important claims that are made about the property.
 This often only costs about $350 or so.
 There are a lot of law suits that spring up due to misrepresentation, or simple laziness on the details.
 Most realtors do not do enough homework for their clients because it is time consuming.
 We only work with realtors who are willing to do the homework before we or our client makes an offer on a property.
 We are happy to explain the pros and cons of various Big Island locations to help you figure out where to purchase.
 As far as making a final decision, you need to personally meet the neighbors face to face for yourself in our most humble opinion.
 It is a major decision, we do not recommend taking it casually.
-You do not want to move into an area with the neighbors from hell, nor do you want to move into an area that has a lot of criminal activity, spending our life savings.
+You do not want to move into an area with the neighbors from hell, nor do you want to move into an area that has a lot of criminal activity, spending your life savings.
 You need to do your homework.
-This advise may not be what you wanted to hear, but it is the truth, and I am not wanting to ever lure people into moving here just because I want to make a buck.
+This advice may not be what you wanted to hear, but it is the truth, and I am not wanting to ever lure people into moving here just because I want to make a buck.
 Again, you need to make that decision based on information gathered and time on the ground.
 Do not make decisions remotely, or based on your friends advise without checking things out in person for yourself.

 Fourth point- We recommend areas that have a piped water supply, and do not like catchment a whole lot.
 Of course, many beautiful areas require catchment, so we understand that perfectly.
 We design and install catchment systems with purification systems inline, but there are really nice areas that have well water piped to your property, and we find that preferable.
 Catchment is a bit scary due to the rat lung worm parasite problem.
 This parasite can get into your tank possibly, and so you have to purify the water coming into your home.
 The best systems cannot guarantee that 100% of parasites, viruses, bacteria, fungus etc will get killed.
 Most people on the Big Island are on catchment and there are not a lot of cases of rat lung worm infection, but the parasite causes a meningitis like reaction, putting people into a coma often, so it is a very serious disease.
 Most people catch this parasite by not washing their garden grown lettuce properly and not from catchment water.
 Personally, we prefer well water, but it is not a deal breaker.
 We do recommend using purified water for drinking and cooking if on catchment, and installing a robust purification system for your home.
 Safe is always better than sorry.